maniaplanet/script-xmlrpc/XmlRpcListing.md

-			"checkpointinlap": 4, //< Number of checkpoints crossed since the beginning of the lap "isendrace": false, //< Is it the finish line checkpoint "isendlap": false, //< Is it the multilap checkpoint "blockid": "#123", //< Id of the checkpoint block "speed": 456.45, //< Speed of the player in km/h "distance": 398.49 //< Distance traveled by the player since the beginning of the race
+			"checkpointinlap": 4, //< Number of checkpoints crossed since the beginning of the lap "isendrace": false, //< Is it the finish line checkpoint "isendlap": false, //< Is it the multilap checkpoint "curracecheckpoints": [1234, 5200, 7580, 9000], //< Checkpoints times since the beginning of the race "curlapcheckpoints": [1420], //< Checkpoints time since the beginning of the lap "blockid": "#123", //< Id of the checkpoint block "speed": 456.45, //< Speed of the player in km/h "distance": 398.49 //< Distance traveled by the player since the beginning of the race